yshen4/yshen4.github.io/coding/java/java101.md

 }
 ```

-From the implementation, the complexity is O(n) except:
+From the implementation, the complexity is O(n) except the following, in which the complexity is O(1):
 - the strings are the same object; or
 - the object checking is not a string; or
 - the string lengths are different.

+- Solution:
+Customize class comparison functions to optimize the performance.